 29. Wooden Crates

 Shiny yet warm colored bowls are perfect for every style of décor from Rustic to Mid Century to Boho.
 You can gather your collection of metal bowls into one stunning centerpiece or scatter them throughout your home.
-Fill them with the nature you’ve found on autumn walks like leaves, acorns and feathers.
+Fill them with the nature you’ve found on autumn walks like leaves, acorns and feathers for a rustic autumnal feel.

 I’m not a fan at all of changing out throw pillows with every season.
 But I AM a fan of changing out pillow covers.
 Find pillow covers in fall colors that will warm up your living space.
 Bonus: if you choose dark green or burgundy pillows, they can easily transition into Christmas!

 From rough wood milking stools to chippy paint benches, these will add Rustic coziness while serving a useful purpose.
-Use them as plant tables, side tables, Farmhouse porch décor or as an extra seat by the front door.
+Use them as plant tables, side tables, Farmhouse porch décor or as an extra seat in your outdoor space.

 Sports equipment in brown and tan colors seem to add unique interest to fall homes.
 Old style tennis rackets, vintage worn leather footballs, old school pennants, canoe paddles and antique baseball gloves all have that patina that could tell a story of its former life.
 This would be a great way to make a fall decorating statement.